 Do you need help cleaning up debris and muck from your yard?
 How about supplies for your family?
 Those in need of service, interested in volunteering or interested in donating to help with the recovery efforts should contact The United Way at 2-1-1 or at 211helps.org.

 AmeriCorps volunteers have been deployed to help communities and citizens recover from the flood.

-If you are in need of housing assistance as a result of flooding please contact the agency listed here for your county.
-If your county is not listed below, please contact The United Way by dialing 211 or by using the following link: http://211helps.org/.
+If you are in need of housing assistance as a result of flooding, please contact a funded disaster agency located at the link below.
+If your county is not listed, please contact the United Day by dialing 2-1-1 or visiting https://helpingpeople.org/united-way-2-1-1/

 Missouri Development Finance Board